Appalachia: Transportation

 Transportation has been the most challenging and expensive issue in Appalachia since the arrival of the first European settlers in the 18th century.
-With the exception of the October 1, 1940, opening of the Pennsylvania Turnpike, the region's mountainous terrain continuously thwarted major federal intervention attempts at major road construction until the 1970s.
+Except the October 1, 1940, opening of the Pennsylvania Turnpike, the region's mountainous terrain continuously thwarted major federal intervention attempts at major road construction until the 1970s.
 This left large parts of the region virtually isolated and slowing economic growth.
 Before the Civil War, major cities in the region were connected via wagon roads to lowland areas, and flatboats provided an important means for transporting goods out of the region.
 By 1900, railroads connected most of the region with the rest of the nation, although the poor roads made travel beyond railroad hubs difficult.
 When the Appalachian Regional Commission was created in 1965, road construction was considered its most important initiative, and in subsequent decades the commission spent more on road construction than all other projects combined.

 The effort to connect Appalachia with the outside world has required numerous civil engineering feats.
 Millions of tons of rock were removed to build road segments such as Interstate 40 through the Pigeon River Gorge at the Tennessee-North Carolina state line and U.S. Route 23 in Letcher County, Kentucky.
 Large tunnels were built through mountain slopes at Cumberland Gap in 1996 to speed up travel along U.S. Route 25E, which acts as a regional arterial connecting Appalachia to the East Coast and the Great Lakes regions.
 The New River Gorge Bridge in West Virginia, completed in 1977, was the longest and is now the fourth-longest single-arch bridge in the world.
 The Blue Ridge Parkway's Linn Cove Viaduct, the construction of which required the assembly of 153 pre-cast segments 4000 ft up the slopes of Grandfather Mountain, has been designated a historic civil engineering landmark.